mre/endler.dev/content/2024/the-dying-web/index.md

 ## But at what cost?

 \*Elrond voice\*: We've been there two decades ago.
 (Okay, I was there.)
 We called it the *Browser Wars*: Netscape vs Internet Explorer.
-Netscape lost and Microsoft ruled over the web with their ironclad fist.
+Netscape lost and Microsoft ruled over the web with their iron-clad fist.
 It wasn't fun.
 We had more hacks around browser limitations than actual website functionality.
 Parents brought their kids through college by working around browser bugs for money.

 Microsoft tried *really* hard to make life as miserable as possible for everybody: